i582/phpstats/README.md

 go get -u -v github.com/i582/phpstats
 ```

-After that you can use it simply by writing `phpstats` in the terminal.
+After that you can use by writing `~/go/bin/phpstats` in the terminal.

 If you want to work with **dependency graphs**, then you need to install the [Graphviz](https://graphviz.org/download/) utility to visualize graphs.